top of page

 Eternity can feel like an abstract idea—too large to grasp, too distant to comfort.

 But sometimes it helps to bring it closer.
+Think of it this way:

-What feels like an unbearable separation now…is, in the scope of eternity, a moment.
+What feels like an unbearable separation now is, in the scope of eternity, a moment.

 A long, aching moment—yes.
 But still, a moment.

-And one day…
+And one day… that separation will end.

 We Are Walking the Same Road